7 Facts from our Paw Print Genetics Review

 Review of Paw Print Genetics Products

 There are about 230 different disease tests in the catalog, listed in alphabetical order.
-Alternatively, customers can search for diseases by breed as most conditions are breed-specific.

 For example, if you search for “American Bulldog” you will see a breed specific panel with all the tests the company recommends.
 Purchasing a panel appears to save you money.
 In this case, the panel is $60 cheaper than the individual tests.